Mark Criner: Las Vegas Outlaws

 Criner left Portland State in 2001 to join the staff of the Las Vegas Outlaws, a member of the XFL, under his father, Jim.
 Criner acted as defensive coordinator and secondary coach of the Outlaws and lead the league in scoring, rushing, and total defense.

 Cincinnati

 Following the folding of the XFL in 2002, Criner joined the Cincinnati football staff as co-defensive coordinator and linebackers coach under head coach Rick Minter.
 Criner's defense ranked in the top 30 in both seasons he was with the Bearcats.

 Middle Tennessee

 Criner served as defensive coordinator and safeties coach at Middle Tennessee from 2004 to 2005 under head coach Andy McCollum.

 Minnesota

 Criner spent the 2006 season at Minnesota as linebackers coach and co-special teams coordinator under head coach Glen Mason.

 Idaho

-Criner was then hired to be the Idaho's defensive doordinator under head coach Robb Akey.
+Criner was then hired to be the Idaho's defensive coordinator under head coach Robb Akey.
 Criner would ultimately serve in this position for six seasons.
 His tenure saw Idaho's first bowl game in 11 seasons in 2009.